Supporting continued development of clubroot resistant canola and early detection of clubroot outbreaks

 Being able to screen seed companies new varieties for pathotype 5 resistance allows the grower to obtain a canola cultivar that has a more robust clubroot resistant package.
-An annual survey for clubroot provides early detection of any new outbreaks and allows proactive management responses.
+Annual survey for clubroot provides early detection of any new outbreaks and allows proactive management responses.